Is your furnace not working? If your heater doesn’t heat or works poorly, this guide will help you troubleshoot and fix typical problems.

 Need help NOW?
 Get a Local Heating Pro Fast!

 If your furnace does not heat at all…

-Most heating system failures are caused by thermostat malfunctions, a tripped circuit breaker or blown fuse, or—in the case of combustion furnaces—a pilot light that has gone out.
+Thermostat malfunctions cost most heating system failures.
+Other causes include a tripped circuit breaker or blown fuse, or—in the case of combustion furnaces—a pilot light that has gone out.
 If the heat doesn’t come on even when you adjust the thermostat above room temperature:

 1Be sure the heater’s thermostat is set to Heat (if yours is a heating and cooling system).